input-output-hk/marlowe-cardano/marlowe-chain-sync/docs/chain-seek-spec-1.0.md

 - schema version: The version of the query schema supported by the participants in the protocol.
 Used in the handshake to verify that the server supports the query schema supported by the client.
 - handshake: A proceedure used to establish a connection which ensures the client and server understand the same queeries.
 - agency: Used to describe which role is permited to send a message in a given state.
+- tag: Metadata for serializing queries, errors, and results that explicitly indicates which query the message is related to.

 ### Operation